 Most patients with patellar instability are young and active individuals, especially females in the 2nd decade.
 Prevalence is 6-77 per 100,000 population 2.

-Normal patellofemoral joint has two kinds of stabilizers - active stabilizers (extensor muscles), and passive stabilizers (bones and ligaments).
+The normal patellofemoral joint has two kinds of stabilizers - active stabilizers (extensor muscles), and passive stabilizers (bones and ligaments):

 - bone stabilizers: deep femoral sulcus, high lateral trochlea

 - ligament stabilizers: medial patellofemoral retinaculum, medial patellofemoral ligament